stephencweiss/stephencharlesweiss.com/content/blog/2019-07-25/git-branch-naming-convention.md

 category: ['programming']
 ---

 I have a habit of making longer git branch names.
-I use the branch name as a way to communicate what and why I’m working on something.
+I use the branch name as a way to communicate what and why I'm working on something.

-For example, beyond _just_ storing the ticket number, I add details like `feature` vs `bug`, the name of the section of the code, a terse summary of the problem I’m working on and then which part of that problem.
+For example, beyond _just_ storing the ticket number, I add details like `feature` vs `bug`, the name of the section of the code, a terse summary of the problem I'm working on and then which part of that problem.

-Here’s an example:`feature/826/add-edit/dynamic-inputs/config-file`
+Here's an example:`feature/826/add-edit/dynamic-inputs/config-file`

-I’m working on a feature.
-It’s for ticket 826.
-It’s part of the add-edit app.
+I'm working on a feature.
+It's for ticket 826.
+It's part of the add-edit app.
 The feature is adding dynamic inputs.
-I’m focusing on the config-file aspect.
+I'm focusing on the config-file aspect.

 One of the reasons I like this approach is that it lends itself to making multiple, _smaller_ feature branches that can be viewed in isolation and/or in a cascading fashion (by changing the target of the branches).

-It turns out there’s a peculiar limitation of this approach — I can’t go _another_ level deep without changing the branch.
+It turns out there's a peculiar limitation of this approach — I can't go _another_ level deep without changing the branch.

 If I tried to create a new branch `feature/826/add-edit/dynamic-inputs/config-file/smaller-piece` for example, git would throw an error along the lines of: `fatal: cannot lock ref 'refs/heads/feature/826/.../config-file/smaller-piece': 'refs/heads/feature/826/.../config-file' exists; cannot create 'refs/heads/feature/826/.../config-file/smaller-piece'`